Zwiesel Forest Museum

 What should I wear?

-Dress comfortably and appropriately for the weather, considering layers for changing conditions, especially if you plan to explore the outdoor areas as well.
+Dress comfortably and consider layers, especially if you plan to explore the nearby natural areas after your museum visit.